Cyber Insurance for D2C Businesses

 Key Regulations: PCI DSS, GDPR

-D2C businesses that handle credit card payments must comply with the Payment Card Industry Data Security Standard (PCI DSS), while those dealing with EU citizens’ data must adhere to the General Data Protection Regulation (GDPR).
-Non-compliance can lead to hefty fines and legal liabilities, making it essential for D2C businesses to have cyber insurance that also supports regulatory compliance.
+For example, D2C businesses that accept credit card payments must comply with the Payment Card Industry Data Security Standard (PCI DSS), and those that handle the data of EU citizens must follow the General Data Protection Regulation (GDPR).
+Noncompliance can result in astronomical fines and legal hassles, so D2C companies must have cyber insurance that covers regulatory compliance as well.

 Cyber Insurance as a Tool for Regulatory Compliance

-Cyber insurance can provide the necessary resources to ensure compliance with regulations like PCI DSS and GDPR, covering the costs of legal defense and implementing corrective measures required by regulators.
+Then, cyber insurance can provide the money to comply with regulations like PCI DSS and GDPR, covering legal defense and the cost of implementing remedies that the regulators require.

 Case Study